benjamin77420/urlhausAPI/README.md

 from cyber threats.

 options:
-  -h, --help          		 show this help message and exit
+  -h, --help emsp           		 show this help message and exit
   -G, --getRequest	       create a get request to the API
   -P, --postRequest   	   create a post request to the API
   -V, --version        	   show program's version number and exit